+Evaluation of the iPM measured data query responses with the following timing

+‘MEASURE?’ responses fully transferred 25 +/-5 ms (typical) after the query completed transfer.
+The iPM sends the response ASCII header and then a ~5ms gap before sending the byte payload.

 Handling Responses (Options for discussion)

 Queries are blocking.
 Response timeouts (XXX ms) result in NaN data.
-Query response headers are parsed to verify the data payload size, and a delay counter is set to allow full transmission of the byte payload before queuing the next query.
+Query response headers are parsed to verify the data payload size, and a delay counter is set to allow full transmission of the byte payload before sending the next query.

 All queries are strictly queued in time (non-blocking), and response latency is expected by design with XXX ms additional buffer.
 Bus conflict may result in corrupt data that is passed on to post-processing.